top of page

 I therefore stick to the assumption that we have to recognise the special nature of the human being and his consciousness, Human consciousness appears as a revolutionary intervention in creation, because the "animal" was able to get out of its bondage.
 It began to ask about the background, which reveals its peculiarity to us.

 On the one hand, creation stands in autonomous development.
 Opposite it appears the human being who himself became creative.
-The contradictions mentioned in this third chapter are only resolved when we assume that man was given a special creative "quantum" with which he learned to "play".
+The contradictions mentioned in this third chapter are only resolved if we assume that the person received a special gift, which opened the door for him to intervene in evolution.
 This can be emphatically demonstrated with the example of the gene scissors mentioned above, because evolution never allowed anything to come into being that could consciously and deliberatly intervene in it and change it - until man came along.

 With my belief in a Creator, I can reconcile the riddle of creation as symbolism and the creative faculty of man in its contradictions.
-In the background we come across the divine "quantum", which I have described in detail in the aforementioned study In the Trap of Being (section 9.3).
-A proof of God cannot be created with it, but the realisation of the unifying two-unity of creation, as I have presented it in this essay, gives us an unmistakable hint.
+In the background we come across the divine "quant", which gives us freedom.
+With the awareness of the unifying two-unity of creation, as I have described in this essay, we receive a noticeable clue.
 In free and unfortunately also stray action, we realise the Creator's experiment with which he challenges us.

 _______________________________